 Within the developed markets, near-term prospects for European equities look less attractive relative both to other developed markets and to the EMs.
-As the business cycle rolls over, demand is likely to weaken and profit margins could come sell at higher valuations.
+As the business cycle rolls over, demand is likely to weaken and profit margins could come under pressure.
+Companies with more robust margins are likely to navigate this environment more effectively but also will sell at higher valuations.

-recovery that is likely later in 2024, further likely to still be reasonable.
+As Europe approaches a business cycle recovery that is likely later in 2024, further opportunities should arise in those markets, where valuations overall are likely to still be reasonable.